 Action:

-Have an outline in place of the targets that you're looking to set, and give your team the opportunity to feed back on the proposed targets.
-Identify which team member(s) will take ownership of the sustainability commitments, and create a schedule to keep the team updated on the progress.
+Have an outline in place of the targets you're looking to set, and give your team the opportunity to feed back.
+Identify which team member(s) will take ownership of the sustainability commitments, and create a schedule to keep everyone updated on progress.

 Planning an event around your objectives

-Once you've set out your goals and commitments, you’ll need to plan how you’re going to put these into action for each event you run.
-Whichever areas you've chosen to target, you'll need to consider whether your objectives are actionable within your current means, or whether you may require additional resources (time/budget/expertise) to make them happen.
+Once you've set out your goals and commitments, you’ll need to plan how you’re going to put these into action.
+Whichever areas you've chosen to target, you'll need to consider whether your objectives are actionable within your current means, or whether you may require additional resources (time/budget/expertise).
 This will help to shape your pitches and conversations with external stakeholders.

 Objectives

-• Reduce the amount of build materials going to landfill by 20%
+- Reduce the amount of building materials going to landfill by 20%

-• Reduce the emissions from build materials by 20%
+- Reduce the emissions from building materials by 20%

 Method

-• Research alternative, lower emissions materials to ones you typically use.
+- Research alternative, lower emissions materials to the ones you typically use.

 Getting your venue and suppliers on board with your goals